 Structural Parallels, Part 3: Present Bias

 Part 3 of the Structural Parallels series.
 Human cognitive biases don't disappear when individuals form organizations.
 They scale.
-This essay reveals how three psychological defaults (in-group preference, decision concentration, present bias) become structural failures at organizational scale.
+This essay reveals how three psychological defaults (in-group preference, decision concentration, present bias) become structural failures at the organizational scale.
 By tracing how rational individual behavior aggregates into systemic dysfunction, it exposes why the problem isn't knowledge or leadership, but architecture.

 The Paradox of Progress

 Advanced technologies designed to solve human problems instead amplify human flaws.
 Every system encodes the biases and ancient structures of its creators into machinery.² The challenge isn't technological.
 It's human nature.
+The 'Paradox of Progress' refers to the fact that as we develop more advanced technologies, we also embed more of our cognitive biases into these systems, thereby exacerbating the very flaws we seek to overcome.

 Three Structural Failures